JasonQiu1/CellSociety/doc/DESIGN_PLAN.md

 Simulation Class

 We considered incorporating a Simulation class.
 This class would be responsible for managing the simulation's state, updating the grid, and applying the simulation rules.
-However, we opted for the Game class to handle the simulation loop.
-The Game class constantly calls the Simulation class to update itself and checks with the UI class for any user-triggered changes, such as loading a new configuration.
+However, we opted for the cellsociety.Game class to handle the simulation loop.
+The cellsociety.Game class constantly calls the Simulation class to update itself and checks with the UI class for any user-triggered changes, such as loading a new configuration.
 We decided against letting the UI class handle simulation termination and new configurations.
-The Game class, which oversees the simulation loop, can effectively manage the termination of the current simulation and the initiation of a new one based on user input.
+The cellsociety.Game class, which oversees the simulation loop, can effectively manage the termination of the current simulation and the initiation of a new one based on user input.

 Pros:
 Clear Separation of Concerns: Introducing a Simulation class would provide a clear separation of concerns, ensuring that each class has a distinct and well-defined responsibility.